full control of your digital advertising. Try Free for 14 Days

 2. The site sends an ad request to an SSP if there’s a chance to show this user an ad.

-3. The SSP collects the user’s data and analyzes if there’s suitable ad space for the Desktop Native ad.
+3. The SSP collects the user’s data and analyzes if there’s suitable digital ad space for the Desktop Native ad.
 There is!

 4. The ad exchange helps to give this data to DSPs that want to place a Desktop Native ad.